VictoriaBaeva/MoGo/README.md

-# The learning project: MoGo
+# The training project: MoGo